oracle/graal/README_GRAAL.txt

 Other Build Configurations
 --------------------------

-By default the build commands above create a HotSpot binary where the Graal is the only compiler.
+By default the build commands above create a HotSpot binary where Graal is the only compiler.
 This binary is the Graal VM binary and identifies as such with the -version option: